camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/security/authorization.md

 ## OAuthCredentialsProvider

 The `OAuthCredentialsProvider` requires the specification of a client ID and a client secret.
 These are then used to request an access token from an OAuth 2.0 authorization server through a [client credentials flow](https://tools.ietf.org/html/rfc6749#section-4.4).

-By default, the authorization server is the one used by Camunda Cloud but any other can be used.
-Using the access token returned by the authorization server, the `OAuthCredentialsProvider` will add it to the gRPC headers of each request as a bearer token.
-Requests which fail with an `UNAUTHENTICATED` gRPC code are seamlessly retried if and only if a new access token can be obtained.
+By default, the authorization server is the one used by Camunda Cloud, but any other can be used.
+Using the access token returned by the authorization server, the `OAuthCredentialsProvider` adds it to the gRPC headers of each request as a bearer token.
+Requests which fail with an `UNAUTHENTICATED` gRPC code are seamlessly retried only if a new access token can be obtained.

 ### Java

-To use the Zeebe client with Camunda Cloud, first an `OAuthCredentialsProvider` has to be created and configured with the appropriate client credentials.
+To use the Zeebe client with Camunda Cloud, first an `OAuthCredentialsProvider` must be created and configured with the appropriate client credentials.
 The `audience` should be equivalent to the cluster endpoint without a port number.

 ``` java
 public class AuthorizedClient {